codenotary/immudb-py/README.md

 Running `immudb` is quite simple, please refer to the following link for downloading and running it: https://immudb.io/docs/quickstart.html

+immudb-py requires python version 3.6 or greater.
+If you are using 3.6, you'll need dataclasses package; on 3.7+, dataclasses is part of the python distribution.

 ## Installation

 You can install latest version cloning this repository, and then use the make command to install